-The throat (pharynx—see also Throat Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea) (see figure A... read more ) lies behind and below the mouth.
+The throat Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea).
+It consists... read more (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and continues automatically.
 A small muscular flap (epiglottis) closes to prevent food and fluids from going down the windpipe (trachea) toward the lungs.
 The back portion of the roof of the mouth (soft palate) lifts to prevent food and fluids from going up the nose.
 The uvula, a small flap attached to the soft palate, helps prevent fluids from passing upward into the nasal cavity.

 (See also Overview of the Digestive System Overview of the Digestive System The digestive system, which extends from the mouth to the anus, is responsible for receiving food, breaking it down into nutrients (a process called digestion), absorbing the nutrients into... read more .)